Sir Roger Norrington & Arabella Steinbacher

 One could argue that the addition of a harpsichord, the use of natural horns and period woodwinds would have been historically “more informed”.
 In other words: it would better show how the symphony must have sounded at Mozart’s time.
 On the other hand, the venue was certainly bigger than what Mozart had in mind in his early years.
 Even with modern wind instruments, the music was at the limit of being “too small” for the Tonhalle-Saal with its 1500 seats.
 Such a chamber symphony (especially if period instruments were used) is really suited (and written) for smaller venues.

 After this short introduction / symphony / overture, Arabella Steinbacher (born 1981 in Munich) was the soloist in Mozart’s fifth (and last) Violin Concerto in A major, K.219.
-Arabella Steinbacher has studied with Ana Chumachenco and received further education through Ivry Gitlis, Dorothy DeLay, Kurt Sassmannshaus and Anne-Sophie Mutter, hence is not an exponent of historically informed performance practice (HIP) by education.
+Arabella Steinbacher has studied with Ana Chumachenco.
+She received further education through Ivry Gitlis, Dorothy DeLay, Kurt Sassmannshaus and Anne-Sophie Mutter.
+With that, she is not an exponent of historically informed performance practice (HIP) by education.
 I was curious to see how and whether shewould adapt her playing to Norrington’s requirements for historically informed performances with very limited, if any vibrato.
 Or rather: using vibrato as an ornament only, rather than virtually all the time.
 Permanent vibrato became a common practice in the first half of the 20th century only.

 The concerto in A major, K.219 (written 1775, at the age of 19) is sometimes called “Turkish”.
 It’s a concerto that people are almost too familiar with, maybe?

 I. Allegro aperto